Antoninus of Florence: Writings

-In 1477 Antoninus' the Chronicon partibus tribus distincta ab initio mundi ad MCCCLX was published; it was intended to be a history of creation from a religious perspective, up to the end of the 14th century.
+In 1477 Antoninus' Chronicon partibus tribus distincta ab initio mundi ad MCCCLX was published; it was intended to be a history of creation from a religious perspective, up to the end of the 14th century.
 Though uncritical in its account of earlier ages, his accounts of more current events have been useful to historians.

 Antoninus' writings, some in Italian, reflect a pronounced awareness of the problems of social and economic development.
 He argued in them that the state had a duty to intervene in mercantile affairs for the common good, and the obligation to help the poor and needy.
 His viewpoint on the vanity of women's dress made concessions to the social status of women of high birth or married to holders of high office.

 Veneration

 Antoninus was canonized on 31 May 1523 by Pope Adrian VI, who himself held ideas of radical and drastic church reform similar to those of Antoninus.

-His feast day, which was not in the Tridentine Calendar, was inserted in the General Roman Calendar in 1683, for celebration on 10 May as a Double, a rank altered in 1960 to that of Third-Class Feast.
+His feast day, which was not in the Tridentine calendar, was inserted in the General Roman Calendar in 1683, for celebration on 10 May as a Double, a rank altered in 1960 to that of Third-Class Feast.
 Since 1969, it is no longer in the General Roman Calendar, but the Roman Martyrology indicates that it is still observed, moved to 2 May, the day of his death.